 USMLE Step 2 CK: What You Need to Know

-How different is it to prepare for the USMLE Step 2 Clinical Knowledge, or CK, exam, from Step 1?
+How different is it to prepare for the USMLE® Step 2 Clinical Knowledge (CK) exam from Step 1?

 Let’s consider the basis of each.
 Step 1 tests your ability to recall important information related to the Basic Sciences.
 Meanwhile, Step 2 CK tests your ability to apply that same information in the clinic.

-Now, the joke goes that you study for two months for Step 1, for two weeks for Step 2 CK and you bring a #2 pencil for Step 2 CS.
+Now, the joke goes that you study for two months for Step 1, for two weeks for Step 2 CK and you bring a #2 pencil for Step 2 CS (or at least it did before Step 2 CS was canceled!).
 But, if there’s even a kernel of truth to that, how, then, should you prepare for Step 2?
 Does that mean Step 2 matters less than Step 1 in the grand scheme of things?

 By reviewing past reports and analyses on Step 2 performance, we’ll get to answering those questions and more so that you’ll know exactly what to expect on exam day.